-SAFER & Pre-Emption Rights on Properties with Land
+SAFER and Pre-Emption Rights on Farmhouses and Estates

 If you’re dealing with a competent estate agent he or she would have informed you about this potential ‘bump’ on the way to secure your dream property.
-As the french often say, “un homme avertit en vaut deux”.
+As the French saying goes, “un homme avertit en vaut deux”.
 If not, this article has been written to provide information about SAFER and how they operate.

 What is SAFER?